Writer, reader, blogger, punctuation enthusiast, Tolkienite, fan of Diana Wynne Jones, avid organizer of bookshelves, secretly an otter.

 Slightly Longer Version

 Deborah O’Carroll is a writer of fantasy of all kinds, a blogger, reviewer, punctuation enthusiast (a.k.a. freelance editor), budding web-designer, and list addict.
 She loves all things Celtic, Faerie, and Tolkien, and believes that Diana Wynne Jones books are gold.
 You can usually find her typing away at one of her many novels, endlessly rearranging her bookshelves, or haunting library book-sales.
 She is secretly a chocolate-loving otter.

 The Road of a Writer is where she chronicles her writing journey, with a smattering of other bookish things, occasional book reviews, and miscellaneous life tidbits.
 Posts are weekly-ish, and she loves engaging with commenters and always replies, so don’t be shy!

-She also sporadically reviews and obsesses over books on her book blog, The Page Dreamer.
+She also reviews and obsesses over books on her book blog, The Page Dreamer.

-On top of all of this, she has a fondness for The Twelve Dancing Princesses, punctuation (including parentheses and ellipses…), forests, otters, tricorn hats, Scottish accents, the color green, and has a very unfortunate tendency toward referring to herself in the third person.
+She has a fondness for The Twelve Dancing Princesses, forests, accents, the color green, and has a very unfortunate tendency toward referring to herself in the third person.

 Book Blog: http://thepagedreamer.wordpress.com

 - A Little Help For My Author Friends — on Emily Ann Benedict: Live, Love, Edit

 - Featured Artist Friday: Deborah O’Carroll — on JenelleSchmidt.com